hartwigmedical/hmftools/sage/README.md

 max_read_depth_panel | 100,000 | Maximum number of reads to look for evidence of any `HOTSPOT` or `PANEL` variant.
 Reads in excess of this are ignored.
-max_realignment_depth | 1000 | Do not look for evidence of realigned variant if its read depth exceeds this value min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants
+max_realignment_depth | 1000 | Do not look for evidence of realigned variant if its read depth exceeds this value min_map_quality | 10 | Min mapping quality to apply to non-hotspot variants panel_coverage | true | Write file with counts of depth of each base of the gene panel

 The cardinality of `reference` must match `reference_bam`.